cchaine/ECAP5-DPROC/docs/src/arch/2_overall-description.rst

 .. requirement:: U_BOOT_ADDRESS_01

-   The address at which ECAP5-DPROC jumps after the reset signal is de- asserted shall be hardware-configurable.
+   The address at which ECAP5-DPROC jumps after the reset signal is deasserted shall be hardware-configurable.

-The address mentionned in :req:ref:`U_BOOT_ADDRESS_01` can be either configured through hardware signals or can be selected at compile time.

 .. requirement:: U_HARDWARE_INTERRUPT_01